bablukpik/typescript-utilities/README.md

 ## How to run `.ts` File in the Terminal

-* First install the necessary dependencies by running `npm install`
+* First clone this project and then install the necessary dependencies by running `npm install` command
-* Here is an example of how you can run your `.ts` files in the terminal `npx ts-node utilities/extract.ts utilities/omit.ts`
+* Simply, you can run your `.ts` files in the terminal like `npx ts-node utilities/extract.ts utilities/omit.ts` or if you have `ts-node` installed globally then just simply run `ts-node utilities/extract.ts utilities/omit.ts` command.

 ## Naming Convention